Places to Visit

 - Shropshire Churches Tourism Group

 - Clun Heritage Trail

 - The Onny Trail is a permissive walk along the old railway near Cheney Longville, well known for its geology.

 - Ludlow Museum with extensive geological collections and a wildlife exhibition.

 - Clun Town Hall and Museum

 - Bishop’s Castle Heritage Resource Centre

-- Much Wenlock Museum with new displays on the geology of Wenlock Edge and the Olympic connections of William Penny Brookes.
+- Much Wenlock Museum includes displays on the geology of Wenlock Edge and the town’s Olympic connections

 - Discovering Shropshire’s History